danzalux/noip-robot/README.md

 `docker run --rm -it noip-robot NOIPusername password`

 With <code>--rm</code> the container will automatically remove when it exit.
+`-it` is short for `--interactive` + `--tty`.
+When you docker run with this command it takes you straight inside the container.

 ## Linux-Cron (simple variant usage:"crontab -e"):